matrix-org/matrix-spec-proposals/proposals/2644-matrix.to-v2.md

 | event ID (v3) | `$Woq2vwLy8mNukf7e8oz61GxT5gpMmr/asNojhb56+wU` |
 | event ID (v4) | `$Woq2vwLy8mNukf7e8oz61GxT5gpMmr_asNojhb56-wU` |

-Since clients currently cannot find a room from the event ID alone, a new client-server API is added to support the new format with only an event ID.
+Since clients currently cannot find a room from the event ID alone, a revived client-server API (`GET /_matrix/client/r0/events/{eventId}`) is proposed by [MSC2695](https://github.com/matrix-org/matrix-doc/pull/2695) to support the new URI format when used with an event ID without a room ID.

-> TODO: To support this, a new client-server API will be defined which
-> allows clients to query the mapping from event ID to room ID.
-This will be
-> defined in a separate MSC.

 The ``<additional arguments>`` and the preceding question mark are optional and only apply in certain circumstances: